aurollan/Embedded_C_STM32F3/1.LEDS/readme.md

 # Understand LEDS
 Usually the first thing we learn in embedded development is blinking a led. \
-It's easy and we can actually see the result and it's pretty cool.
+It's easy, we can actually see the result and it's pretty cool.
 Here we are going to light up one or more leds.

 # How LEDS works ?